Association Internationale de Droit des Assurances By-laws

 17.2.
 The title of Honorary Member of AIDA shall be borne by former members of the Presidential Council and by former Secretaries General.
 The General Assembly may elect as Honorary Members of AIDA former Assistant Secretaries General and such distinguished members of National Sections as may be recommended by the Section concerned.
 Honorary Members are entitled to attend meetings of the Presidential Council.
 However, they may not exercise any voting rights.

 17.3.
 Upon the decision of the Presidential Council, the AIDA Medal shall be awarded to personalities who have served AIDA well by their activities within AIDA or who by their activities - including activities outside of AIDA - have rendered outstanding services in the field of insurance law.

 17.4.
 Upon the decision of the Presidential Council, a collection entitled "Miscellany" ("Mélanges") shall be prepared at four year intervals as a rule, as a tribute to a personality who by his/her activities within AIDA or his/her personal diligence has made an extraordinary contribution to the advancement of insurance law.

 ARTICLE 18 - OFFICIAL LANGUAGES

 The official languages of AIDA are English, French, German, Italian and Spanish.
 Organizers of events of AIDA shall, however, be entitled to limit the number of official languages in use.

 A Member may withdraw from AIDA at any time subject to six months prior notice effective from 31st of December in any year.

-The present by-laws have been adopted by the General Assembly on 21st June 1990 in Copenhagen and were amended on 18th August 1994 in Sydney and by subsequent General Assembly Resolutions.
-They came into force with effect from 1 September 2011 and shall abrogate all prior by-laws of AIDA.
+The present by-laws have been adopted by the General Assembly by resolutions made on 18 October 2018 in Rio de Janeiro, Brazil and by subsequent resolutions made by electronic means.
+They came into force with effect from 1 July 2019 and shall abrogate all prior by-laws of AIDA.